Highlights - Minnesota Index

 By Dave Senf

-Minnesota’s index is down 1.3% from a year ago while the U.S. index is down 4.3% over the year.
-The Minnesota Index is still 2.8% lower than its peak in March while the U.S. index is 4.9% behind its peak reached in February.
-Based on state coincident indices (which is what the Minnesota Index is) 10 states, led by Utah, Kentucky and Delaware, had higher GDP in November than in March before the pandemic took hold.
-Minnesota has the 26th largest GDP gap for the same period, with the state’s level of economic activity down 2.8%.
-Hawaii and Maryland had the largest March to November gaps at 21.6% and 10.8%.
-Iowa’s economy was 1.6% below its March level, while South Dakota was 4.0% lower, Wisconsin 4.3% lower, and North Dakota 9.7% lower.
+Minnesota's index is down 2.5% from a year ago while the U.S. index is down 4.4% over the year.
+Minnesota's economic pie, as measured by the index, is 3.8% smaller than its peak in March while the U.S. index is 4.9% behind its peak reached in February.
+Based on state coincident indices (which is what the Minnesota Index is) 13 states, led by Utah, Nebraska, and Delaware, had higher GDP in December than in March when the pandemic took hold.
+Minnesota has the 32nd largest GDP gap for the same period, with the state's level of economic activity 3.8% less in December than in March.
+Hawaii and Massachusetts had the largest March to December falloffs at 15.7% and 11.3%.
+Iowa's economy was 0.5% above its March level, while South Dakota was 0.5% lower, Wisconsin 4.5% lower, and North Dakota 7.5% lower.

-After climbing for six months, Minnesota’s adjusted Wage and Salary Employment tailed off in November by 0.5%.
-Job loss totaled 12,600 which nearly wiped out October’s 15,200 increase.
-Job growth nationally was 0.2% in November, the slowest monthly job growth since the job rebound began in May.
-Minnesota job growth was stronger than nationwide during the previous four months but fell behind in November.
-The state has recovered roughly 49.8% of the 387,800 jobs lost in March and April over the last seven months while nationally 55.6% of the 22.2 million jobs lost across the nation in March and April have been recovered.
+The recent second wave of COVID-19 cases put the brakes on the six-month Wage and Salary Employment rebound in Minnesota with employment tailing off in November and then plunging in December.
+Employment dropped 0.6% in November and then 1.8% in December.
+U.S. employment declined for the first time since May dipping 0.1%.
+Minnesota job growth was stronger than nationwide during the previous four months but fell behind over the last two months.
+The recent job loss translates into Minnesota's having recovered roughly 36.2% of the 387,800 jobs lost in March and April through December while nationally 55.6% of the 22.2 million jobs lost across the nation in March and April have been recovered.